hyperspy/hyperspy/doc/user_guide/cluster.rst

 to the ``scaling`` keyword of the :py:meth:`~.learn.mva.MVA.cluster_analysis` method.
-For convenience, the following methods from scikit-learn are available as standard: ``standard`` , ``minmax`` and ``norm`` as standard.Briefly, ``norm`` treats the features as a vector and normalizes the vector length. ``standard`` re-scales each feature by removing the mean and scaling to unit variance. ``minmax`` normalizes each feature between the minimum and maximum range of that feature.
+For convenience, the following methods from scikit-learn are available as standard: ``standard`` , ``minmax`` and ``norm`` as standard.
+Briefly, ``norm`` treats the features as a vector and normalizes the vector length. ``standard`` re-scales each feature by removing the mean and scaling to unit variance. ``minmax`` normalizes each feature between the minimum and maximum range of that feature.